Elementary Algebra: Concepts and Applications, 10th edition

 For courses in Beginning Algebra.

-• The Bittinger five-step problem-solving process helps students develop a consistent approach to setting up and solving problems: (1) Familiarize, (2) Translate, (3) Carry out, (4) Check, and (5) State the answer.
-Repeated use of this problem-solving strategy throughout the text provides students with a starting point for any type of problem they encounter, and frees them to focus on the unique aspects of the particular problem.
+• The Bittinger 5-step problem-solving process repeated throughout helps students develop a consistent approach to setting up and solving problems: (1) Familiarize, (2) Translate, (3) Carry out, (4) Check, and (5) State the answer.
+This gives students a starting point for any type of problem, and frees them to focus on the unique aspects of the particular problem.

 • Exploring the Concept, Algebraic-Graphical Connections, and optional Technology Connections encourage students to think about and visualize concepts.